The Masters 2024: dates, TV channel and the LIV golfers who will play

 All previous Masters champions can play, should they choose to take up the invitation, as well as those players who finished in the top 12 of the previous year’s tournament.

-Any player who won a major or a fully-sanctioned PGA Tour event the previous season will also book their place for Augusta.
+Any player who won a fully-sanctioned PGA Tour event the previous season will also book their place for Augusta.
 The same goes for any player who achieved a top-four finish in any of the previous season’s majors, while major winners secure their Masters berth for five years.

-Any player in the world’s top 50 the week before the Masters who has not qualified by any other measure will also be invited.
+Any player in the world’s top 50 the week before the Masters will also be invited.
 The Masters also reserves the right to invite wildcard players.

 The rest of the field is made up of the winners of the amateur game’s most distinguished events.
 The Masters is a smaller field than the other three majors, with around 90 players usually in attendance.